mhyang721/click-clock/README.md

 # digital-clock
- A digital clock with a light & dark theme
+ A simple digital clock with a light & dark theme